How to Use K-means for Big Data Clustering?: Proposed Algorithm

-When using K-means, the effect of degeneration of clusters may seem like its drawback.
-However, having some degenerate clusters actually means that we have improved the incumbent solution using a smaller number of clusters.
+Various methods can initialize the first sample~\cite{Franti2019}, including a random initialization.
+Also, different strategies to deal with degenerate clusters can be used~\cite{Aloise2017} instead of K-means++.
+In the proposed heuristic, K-means++ is used to obtain initial centroids and reinitialize degenerate clusters.
+Our algorithm checks the current local solution $C$ for the presence of degenerate clusters and reinitializes them if necessary.
+A degenerate cluster is an equivalent term for an empty cluster.
+Often, an initially non-empty cluster degenerates when all of its objects are redistributed between other clusters in the K-means clustering process.
+When using K-means, the effect of cluster degeneration may seem like its drawback.
+Some degenerate clusters mean we have minimized the objective function using a smaller number of clusters.
 That is, we were able to pack the objects more densely into a fewer number of clusters.
-By adding the missing clusters using K-means++, we are almost guaranteed to get further improvements in the result.
-Furthermore, we reduce the overall mismatch error between objects and centroids by correctly adding a new cluster.
+By adding the missing clusters using K-means++, we are almost guaranteed to obtain further improvements in the result.